olywoolsey/Notes/Networks/IP Addresses.md

 ![](Pasted%20image%2020240509164022.png)

+## Temporary Fixes For Not Having Enough Addresses
-## CIDR: Classless Inter-Domain Routing
+### CIDR: Classless Inter-Domain Routing
 Define subnetworks by any number of bits
 - Greater range of subnetwork sizes (i.e. 256, 512, 1024, . . . )
 - Notation: a.b.c.d/x with x the number of common bits.